morrownr/USB-WiFi/README.md

 -----
 ### Linux out-of-kernel drivers for Dual Band USB WiFi Adapters (ranked by overall performance)

 Note: Out-of-kernel drivers require you to find, download, compile and install the driver source code.
 The below links provide a lot of information, including information about supported adapters.
+Nine total chipsets are supported with the following five drivers.

-##### chipset rtl8812au - AC1200 (excellent in client mode) (outstanding in AP mode - 11ac, 867 Mb/s, channel width 80) [2]
+##### 1. chipset rtl8812au - AC1200 (excellent in client mode) (outstanding in AP mode - 11ac, 867 Mb/s, channel width 80) [2]
 [Linux Driver for USB WiFi Adapters that use the RTL8812AU Chipset](https://github.com/morrownr/8812au)

-##### chipsets rtl8811au and rtl8821au - AC600 (very good in client mode) (excellent in AP mode - 11ac, 434 Mb/s, channel width 80) [2]
+##### 2. chipsets rtl8811au and rtl8821au - AC600 (very good in client mode) (excellent in AP mode - 11ac, 434 Mb/s, channel width 80) [2]
 [Linux Driver for USB WiFi Adapters that use the RTL8811AU and RTL8821AU Chipsets](https://github.com/morrownr/8821au)

-#####  chipsets rtl8812bu and rtl8822bu - AC1200 (very good in client mode) [2]
+##### 3. chipsets rtl8812bu and rtl8822bu - AC1200 (very good in client mode) [2]
 [Linux Driver for USB WiFi Adapters that use the RTL8812BU and RTL8822BU Chipsets](https://github.com/morrownr/88x2bu)

-##### chipsets rtl8811cu, rtl8821cu and rtl8831au - AC600 (very good in client mode) [2]
+##### 4. chipsets rtl8811cu, rtl8821cu and rtl8831au - AC600 (very good in client mode) [2]
 [Linux Driver for USB WiFi Adapters that use the RTL8811CU, RTL8821CU and RTL8831AU Chipsets](https://github.com/morrownr/8821cu)

-##### Adapters based on the below chipset should be purchased with the knowledge that the quality of the driver available from Realtek is not good in AP mode.
+##### Adapters based on the below chipset should be purchased with the knowledge that the quality of the driver available from Realtek is not that good.
+It is really bad for AP mode.
 Hopefully this will change.
-We need Realtek to release up-to-date source code to a vendor like they have with the above drivers.
+We need Realtek to release a driver based on up-to-date source code for this chipset.

-##### chipset rtl8814au - AC1900 (good in client mode) (bad in AP mode) [2]
+##### 5. chipset rtl8814au - AC1900 (good in client mode) (bad in AP mode) [2]
 [Linux Driver for USB WiFi Adapters that use the RTL8814AU Chipset](https://github.com/morrownr/8814au)

 -----